Rustic A-Frame Cabin in the Lush Woodlands of Grubville, MissouriGrubville, Missouri (United States of America)

-Sweet and friendly free-range animals that include five adorable dogs, ducks, goat, turkeys, chickens, and a pet Canadian goose are all part of the wonder.
+Sweet and friendly free-range animals that include adorable dogs, ducks, goats, chickens, and a pet Canadian goose are all part of the wonder.
 They love visiting guests if they are outside on the deck.
 The host asks guests to leave all pets at home, as the pets on-site guard the free-range animals with vigor.

-The three-acre lake, creek, spring, and trails all make guests stay special on the property.
+The three-acre lake, creek, spring, and trails all make guest's stay special on the property.
 This property is a sacred spiritual sanctuary designed as a healing retreat.
-Glampers are asked to be mindful of the other people, animals, sacred spaces, quiet and honoring to all.
-These hosts are very welcoming and look forward to guests' stay.
+Glamper's are asked to be mindful of the other people, animals, sacred spaces, quiet and honoring to all.
+These hosts are very welcoming and look forward to guests' stay even though all check-in is done without contact.